 4.3 Press contact information

-4.4 Social Media Platforms and links to Blogs on topic
+4.4 Social Media Platforms and links to Blogs on the topic

-We recommend this site being activated on your normal domain replacing your traditional homepage for the duration of the crisis.
-While there will be a lag for Google and other search engines to index your now live site strategic ad word campaigns and paid social posts can keep your page and your information at the top of the search.
+We recommend this site be activated on your normal domain replacing your traditional homepage for the duration of the crisis.
+While there will be a lag for Google and other search engines to index your new live site strategic ad word campaigns and paid social posts can keep your page and your information at the top of the search.